RithikaAK07/roadsos-ar-firstaid/README.md

 Turns any bystander into a first responder during road accidents.
 Point your phone camera at the victim — the app detects the injury and shows step by step first aid instructions on screen in real time.
+At the same time, it sends your GPS location to the nearest hospital, ambulance, and your emergency contacts all within seconds.

 ## Key Features
-- Live injury detection using computer vision
+- Live injury detection using computer vision.
-- AR overlays with triage level and survival probability
+- AR overlays with triage level and survival probability.
-- Bystander stress detection via hand tremor analysis
+- Bystander stress detection via hand tremor analysis.
-- CPR metronome at 100-120 BPM
+- CPR metronome at 100-120 BPM.
-- Auto emergency alert to 112, nearest hospital and contacts
+- Auto emergency alert to 112, nearest hospital and contacts.
-- Works fully offline — no internet needed
+- Works fully offline — no internet needed.
-- Auto generates medical report for ambulance crew
+- Auto generates medical report for ambulance crew.

 ## How to Run
 Step 1 — Install requirements